619 LOUISIANA AVENUE • SHREVEPORT, LA

 Progressive Amusement for Progressive People

 In May 1923, the Shreveport Times announced a new 2,500 seat opera house would be built at a cost of $750,000.
 Ground breaking on The Strand began in October 1923.
 After 19 months of contruction, on July 3, 1925 the Strand Theatre opened with a production of the comic opera, The Chocolate Soldier.
 The “Million Dollar Theatre“ was air conditioned, and in the early days had its own full time orchestra on staff.
 The theatre boasted a 939 pipe Robert Morton “Golden Voice” Pipe Organ.
 The Strand opened as the “flagship” of what would become the Saenger chain of 320 theatres across the south.
 In 1927 the Saenger Brothers moved their corporate base to New Orleans, and between the years of 1928-1929, Saenger Theatres, Inc. sold to Paramount Publix for a reported $10 million.

-During the War Years, all but 3 of the magnificent chandeliers were removed and safely stored away during kilowatt rationing.
-So safely stored away, they have yet to be uncovered.
+During the War Years, all but 3 of the magnificent chandeliers were removed and sent to New Orleans during kilowatt rationing.
 In 1951, in keeping with trends of that period, the original marquee was removed and replaced with a 12 foot vertical neon sign and a turquoise facade was added.
 In 1954 the opera boxes were removed to facilitate cinemascope motion pictures.
 John Wayne and William Holden were special guests at The Strand Theatre for their new movie premier The Horse Soldier in 1959.
 The Strand continued to operate as a movie theatre through the mid 70′s, when it closed, sadly in decline.